microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-list-invitedby.md

 ---
 title: "List invitedBy"
-description: "Get the user or servicePrincipal who invited a particular user into the tenant."
+description: "Get the user or service principal that invited the specified user into the tenant."
 author: "sponnada"
 ms.localizationpriority: medium
 ms.subservice: "entra-users"